menu

 Real Estate

-In addition, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Fischer neighborhood.
-A whopping 66.4% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 95.1% of the neighborhoods in the U.S. Everything here just feels new.
+If you like the look and ambience of new homes and newly built neighborhoods, you will love the Fischer neighborhood.
+A whopping 83.9% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 97.6% of the neighborhoods in the U.S. Everything here just feels new.
+In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
+In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 The Neighbors